huawei-openlab/oct/tools/bundleValidator/README.md

 Since the `bundle` spec is not decide yet, now just check if `config.json`, `runtime.json` and `rootfs` were accessbile.

-The validation work is done by .go files in the `libsv` directory.
+The validation work is done by .go files in the `libspec` directory.
 These .go files follows the .go files in [specs](https://github.com/opencontainers/specs) closely in order to make the validation clearly, for example: